vegaprotocol/documentation/docs/concepts/trading-on-vega/discounts-rewards.md

 :::tip Try it out
 [Tutorial: Propose a network parameter change](../../tutorials/proposals/network-parameter-proposal.md)

-Note: You'll need to format your proposal to include multiple data in the value field.
+Note: You'll need to format your proposal using JSON to include multiple tiers in the value field.
 :::

 ## Activity streak